Grab a Grid Reference...

 Lock zoom level of OS map

 Drag the red marker on the left map to where you want a National Grid reference*.
 (The blue marker on the right map cannot be dragged).
 The grid refs will appear on the right, and the corresponding boxes are drawn on both maps.

-Please do not record using 2km, 5km or 10km grid refs.
+Please do not record wildlife using 2km, 5km or 10km grid refs as they are too vague.
 These are for information only.

 On the left map press "Satellite" for aerial photos only, or "Map" for Google Maps only.